Advantages and Disadvantages of Co-Education: 7 Pros, 5 Cons

 2. Breaking Gender Stereotypes in Academic/Career Paths

 True co-education challenges narrow ideas about what subjects suit boys and girls.
-When students observe each other succeed in science, technology, art, etc., gendered assumptions weaken.
+When students observe each other succeed in science, technology, art, and other fields, gendered assumptions are weakened.
 For instance, girls in an inclusive pedagogy setting are more likely to pursue STEM.
 Thereby, countering prevalent stereotypes seen in many single-sex schools.
 Similarly, boys get into caring professions.

 This shift highlights equal opportunities.
 It also broadens career horizons for students in Bangladesh.
 In turn, this helps students prepare for diverse and evolving job markets overseas, especially as industries increasingly value technical expertise alongside foundational general education (read about the contrast between technical and general education).